-The school was Southside Bee Branch, a small campus on the outskirts of a small town about 45 minutes north of Conway.
+The school was Southside Bee Branch, a small campus on the outskirts of a small town about 45 minutes North of Conway.
 Scott and I arrived at the school early to set up.
-As we waited on students to arrive we introduced ourselves to some of the students already in the gym.
-They expressed to us how excited they were to develop their acro skills, which had already been introduced to them by their teacher, Mrs. Rooney.
+As we waited on students to arrive to introduced ourselves to some of the students already in the gym.
+They expressed to us how excited they were to develop their acro skills, which had been introduced to them by their teacher, Mrs. Rooney.

 In preparation for this workshop, the first we've done specifically for teenagers, we realized that we would have to do things a little differently.
 When the workshop finally began, we started off in our customary opening circle.
 Scott and I introduced ourselves and then explained what acro is, deeply stressing the fact that it involves touch and that this touch is purely platonic.
 We wanted everyone to know up front that touching is required for the practice of acro and for safety reasons.
 We both felt that expressing this fact at the beginning of the workshop helped many of the students loosen up and feel more comfortable with the practice.